jacano1969/UniAppWS/README.md

 	Enable Web service documentation flag.

 2. Decompress the uniappws archive and rename the folder to uniappws.
+   You also can use this command: git clone git://github.com/arael/UniAppWS.git uniappws

 3. Move the folder to MOODLEROOT/local